 Parliamentary Constituencies Boundary Review 2023

-You an now find out about the proposed changes to the Saffron Walden Parliamentary Constituency and feedback your views.
+You an now find out about the proposed changes to the Saffron Walden Parliamentary Constituency.

 Did you know that Parliamentary constituencies are set to change?
 The independent Boundary Commission for England (BCE) are drawing the map of constituencies in England and needs your help to shape their final recommendations, ensuring they take into consideration local knowledge and views.